-‘There is no president, don’t know who takes decisions’: Kapil Sibal amid Punjab Congress crisis
+There is no president in Congress, don’t know who takes decisions: Kapil Sibal amid Punjab crisis

 Currently, the Congress has no full-time president and Sonia Gandhi acts as the interim party chief.

-Sibal claimed he was speaking on behalf of those Congress leaders who wrote a letter to Gandhi in August 2020 asking for a complete revamp of the party’s organisation.
+Sibal claimed he was speaking on behalf of those Congress leaders who had written to Gandhi in August 2020 asking for a complete revamp of the party’s organisation.
+He said that the group of 23 leaders, also known as G-23, will continue to ask questions to the party’s leadership.

-“[We] are waiting for the actions to be taken by our leadership in respect of the election of the office of the president, to CWC [Congress Working Committee] and central election committee,” Sibal said.
+Sibal added that the dissenting leaders were waiting for a decision from the top leadership of the party regarding election of the president, Congress Working Committee and the party’s central election committee.

-In December, Gandhi had met the dissenters, also known as G-23, in a bid to address the crisis plaguing the party.
+In December, Gandhi had met the dissenters in a bid to address the crisis plaguing the party.
 On January 22, the Congress had announced that it will have a new elected president by June.
 However, the election was delayed due to the coronavirus situation in the country.

 Sibal on Wednesday described the Congress’ situation as ironic: “Those who were close to them [party leadership] have left and those whom they don’t consider to be close to them are still standing with them.”

-However, Sibal said that he and others who are part of the G-23 will continue to ask questions.
-“We are G-23, definitely not Ji Huzoor [yes, sir]-23 ,” he added.

-The party veteran urged all those who left the Congress to return to the party fold. “…Congress alone can save this republic,” Sibal claimed.
+The party veteran also urged all those who left the Congress to return to the party fold. “…Congress alone can save this republic,” Sibal claimed.

 He called for a detailed discussion on the state of the party.
 “Why are people leaving?”
 Sibal asked.
 “Maybe we should see whether it is our fault?